 Although we can buy exogenous melatonin in unregulated over-the-counter supplements in the United States, the fact that other countries — including the United Kingdom — require a prescription for melatonin is a reason to give it some serious consideration before popping open a bottle of melatonin pills.
 Not enough is known about the long-term effects of taking melatonin, especially at high doses.

-A 2017 study found that the contents of melatonin supplements are often dramatically different from what’s listed on the label.
-The actual melatonin content in the 16 brands tested ranged from 83% less to 478% more than the amount advertised on the label.
-So you may be taking a much lower dose or a significantly higher dose than you were led to believe.
+A 2017 study found that the amount of melatonin in supplements is often dramatically different from what’s listed on the label.
+The actual levels of melatonin in the 16 brands tested ranged from 83% less to 478% more than the amount advertised on the label.
+So you may be taking a much lower dose or a significantly higher dose of melatonin than you were led to believe.

-Supplements may be beneficial in certain situations, but otherwise, you don't actually need to take melatonin since your body produces it naturally.
+Supplements may be beneficial in certain situations — think jetlag or adjusting your sleep schedule — but otherwise, you don't actually need to take melatonin since your body produces it naturally.
 Plus, the version produced in your own brain is free, and you don’t have to worry about side effects, labels, or dosing confusion.
 To capitalize on its sleep-enhancing power, it’s vital to be strategic about getting light at the right time of day and to go to bed during your Melatonin Window.

 Learn more about Rise for sales teams.